History of ABS-CBN: Agreement deals with other networks

-In June 2022, ABS-CBN engaged into advanced talks with TV5's parent company, MediaQuest Holdings to allow its resources combined after Villar Group-backed Advanced Media Broadcasting System acquired ABS-CBN's former frequency, and began operations on September 13 as All TV-2.
+In June 2022, ABS-CBN engaged into advanced talks with TV5's parent company, MediaQuest Holdings to allow its resources combined after Villar Group-backed Advanced Media Broadcasting System acquired ABS-CBN's former frequency, and began operations on September 13 as All TV-2, a flagship station of All TV.
 On August 10, 2022, ABS-CBN and MediaQuest Holdings signed a "convertible note agreement" as announced on the following day for the ABS-CBN's investment into TV5 Network by acquiring 34.99% of the company's common shares, with an option to increase it stake to 49.92% within the next eight years with MediaQuest remained as the TV5's controlling shareholder with 64.79% of TV5's common shares.
 Meanwhile, MediaQuest Holdings executed a "debt instruments agreement" by acquiring a 38.88% minority stake of ABS-CBN's cable TV arm Sky Cable Corporation through Cignal TV, with an option to acquire an additional 61.12% of Sky Cable shares within the next eight years.
 On August 16, the House of Representatives originally schedule a briefing on the investment of ABS-CBN and TV5 deal on August 18, however, it was silently cancelled on the following day.
 On August 24, the two broadcasting companies agreed to pause their closing preparations for the deal following concerns from politicians and some government agencies.
 However, the agreement was terminated on September 1.

-In September 2022, ABS-CBN and Advanced Media Broadcasting System announced that All TV will air reruns of their respective drama series on September 14, apart from the original programs.
+In September 2022, ABS-CBN and Advanced Media Broadcasting System announced that All TV would air the reruns of their respective drama series on September 14, apart from the original programs.

+On May 23, 2023, ABS-CBN announced in a press release that the company will enter into a joint venture agreement with Prime Media Holdings, Inc, owned by House Speaker Representative Martin Romualdez.
+Among the plans for ABS-CBN and Prime Media joint venture is the possible revival of DZMM on its frequency 630 kHz.
+630 kHz conducted a test broadcast on June 26, 2023 under the DWPM callsign, it had its soft launch on June 30 as Radyo 630 and officially launched on July 17.
+The frequency is owned by Philippine Collective Media Corporation and operated by Media Serbisyo Production Corporation, a joint venture between Prime Media Holdings (through its indirect subsidiary Philippine Collective Media Corporation) and ABS-CBN Corporation.

+On June 20, 2023, ABS-CBN jointly announced with Citynet Network Marketing and Productions Inc. (a subsidiary of GMA Network Inc.), that It's Showtime will be simulcasted on GTV on July 1.